tpadjen/ng2-src-directive/README.md

 }
 ```

-## Sourcable Interface
+## Lifecycle Events

-The `Sourcable` interface is provided to allow your component to respond to source lifecycle events with more granularity.
+Several lifecycle hooks are provided to allow your component to respond to source lifecycle events with more granularity.
 The available hooks are:

 * `sourceChanged(url: string)`: The value of the src attribute has changed, kicking off validation and fetching of the remote resource.
 * `sourceLoading(url: string)`: The src attribute has been validated (not null) and the resource is being fetched